 How Guide Dogs can help you

-From laptops and computers, to Braille devices and multi-sensory equipment, assistive technology and equipment can open up a world of opportunities for children and young people with sight loss.
+From laptops and computers to Braille devices, assistive technology and equipment can open up a world of opportunities for children and young people with sight loss.
 We help families like yours choose the best possible devices and software to meet your child’s individual needs at home and at school.
 And because we don’t sell any equipment, our advice is always independent and unbiased.

-As well as guidance, we also offer a grant that can be put towards assistive technology and sensory items, enabling you to encourage your child’s development at home.
-We consider a range of technology from portable magnifiers, to laptops with magnification and speech software.
-We also provide funding for sensory items like bubble tubes and dark dens.
+As well as guidance, we also offer a grant that can be put towards assistive technology, enabling you to encourage your child’s development at home.
+We consider a range of technology from portable magnifiers to laptops with magnification and speech software.

 Rebecca Miller was just a toddler when she started losing her sight due to a rare condition.
 As she grew up, Guide Dogs helped improve Rebecca’s mobility and independent living skills, including travelling from home to her local shops.